microsoft/Nclusion.jl/README.md

 NCLUSION package documentation, examples, and tutorials can be found here: <a href="https://microsoft.github.io/nclusion"> NCLUSION Documentation and Tutorials </a>

 ## Introduction
-Profiling phenotypic heterogenity in cellular populations has recieved a renewed interested recently due to the increased accuracy of single cell sequencing and the decrease in sequencing costs.
-As a result, new statistical methods have been developed to characterize the phenotypic heterogenity that result from single cell sequencing experiments such as single cell RNA-sequencing (scRNA-Seq) experiments.
-One popular way of carrying out this task is through clustering followed by performing additional statistical tests post-clustering to select salient genes that contribute to cluster identity.
-Current methods are limited in that the number of clusters in the data must be known prior to clustering and post-clustering variable selection does not leverage information about the cluster formation in order to elect salient genes.

 <p>Profiling phenotypic heterogenity in cellular populations has recieved a
 renewed interested due to the increased accuracy of single-cell